bitcoin-computer/bitcoin-computer-lib/README.md

 ````

-If you get an error "Insufficient funds" have a look [here](#fund-your-computer-object).
-Once the wallet is funded you will see:
+If you get an error "Insufficient funds," have a look [here](#fund-your-computer-object).
+Once the wallet is funded, you will see:

 ```
 Counter {